Vishwajith-Shettigar/network-monitor-android-ui/README.md

 <br>

-# 1. Network Monitoring with UI
+# 1. Network Monitoring with UI.

 Add the NetworkStatusView to your layout: